Matriks404/openSMB2/README.md

 	* On Windows: `%appdata%\LOVE\openSMB2\games\`
 	* On GNU/Linux: `~/.local/share/love/openSMB2/games/`
-	* On macoS: `/Users/user/Library/Application Support/LOVE/openSMB2/games`
+	* On macOS: `/Users/user/Library/Application Support/LOVE/openSMB2/games`

 * NOTE: Make sure to update your resources if necessary (e.g. if you update your local repository).

-* BEWARE!
-You should only download these files if you legally own them in any format (such as original NES cartridge with Super Mario Bros.
-2).

 4. Run the game!
 	* On Windows: Drag game folder onto LÖVE program shortcut.